jgett/devsmtp/README.md

 You can run a node http server using interface.js (run `node interface.js`) or configure a virtual directory in your web server to serve the static folder.

 ### Service
 A script is provided to install devsmtp as a Windows service.
-Run service-install.js to install and service-uinstall.js to remove.
+Run `node service-install.js` to install and `node service-uinstall.js` to remove.

 Of course feel free to use any other mechanism for running a node script as a background task, such as nssm or PM2.